Lady Gaga: 2018–2019: A Star Is Born and Las Vegas residency

-In October, Gaga announced her engagement to talent agent Christian Carino whom she had met in early 2017.
-They ended the engagement in February 2019.
-Gaga signed a concert residency, named Lady Gaga Enigma + Jazz & Piano, to perform at the MGM Park Theater in Las Vegas.
+In August 2018, Gaga signed a concert residency, titled Lady Gaga Enigma + Jazz & Piano, to perform at the MGM Park Theater in Las Vegas.
 The residency consisted of two types of shows: Enigma, which focused on theatricality and included Gaga's biggest hits, and Jazz & Piano, which involved tracks from the Great American Songbook and stripped-down versions of Gaga's songs.
-The Enigma show opened in December 2018 and the Jazz & Piano in January 2019.
-Gaga launched her vegan makeup line, Haus Laboratories, in September 2019 exclusively on Amazon.
-Consisting of 40 products, including liquid eyeliners, lip glosses and face mask sticker, it reached number one on Amazon's list of best-selling lipsticks.
+The Enigma show opened in December 2018 and the Jazz & Piano show opened in January 2019.

+In October 2018, Gaga announced her engagement to the talent agent Christian Carino, whom she had met the previous year; they called off the engagement in February 2019.
+In September 2019, Gaga launched a vegan makeup line, Haus Laboratories, exclusively on Amazon.
+Haus Laboratories lipstick reached number one on Amazon's list of best-selling lipsticks.

 2020–2023: Chromatica, Love for Sale, and House of Gucci

 Gaga's sixth studio album, Chromatica, was released on May 29, 2020, to positive reviews.
-It debuted atop the US charts, becoming her sixth consecutive number-one album in the country, and reached the top spot in more than a dozen other territories including Australia, Canada, France, Italy and the UK.
+It debuted at the top of the US charts, becoming her sixth consecutive number-one album in the country, and reached the top spot in more than a dozen other territories including Australia, Canada, France, Italy and the UK.
 Chromaticas lead single, "Stupid Love", was released on February 28, 2020, and charted at number five in the US and the UK.
-The second single, "Rain on Me" with Ariana Grande, followed on May 22.
+The second single, "Rain on Me", featuring Ariana Grande, followed on May 22.
 It won the Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards, and debuted at number one in the US, making Gaga the third person to top the country's chart in the 2000s, 2010s and 2020s.
-At the 2020 MTV Video Music Awards, Gaga won five awards, including the inaugural Tricon Award representing achievement in three (or more) fields of entertainment.
-In September 2020, she appeared in the video campaign for Valentino's Voce Viva fragrance, singing a stripped-down version of Chromatica track "Sine from Above", along with a group of models.
+At the 2020 MTV Video Music Awards, Gaga won five awards, including the inaugural Tricon Award representing achievement in three or more fields of entertainment.
+In September 2020, Gaga appeared in the video campaign for Valentino's Voce Viva fragrance, singing a stripped-down version of the Chromatica track "Sine from Above".